To apply for a new passport for your child under age 16, you may use the following guidance to prepare:

 11. New passport will be delivered by mail

-If you are also applying for a passport card, bring two registered mail return envelopes as cards arrive two to three weeks after passport books.
+If you are also applying for a passport card, bring two prepaid return envelopes as cards arrive two to three weeks after passport books.

 Passports are printed in the United States with a secure photo-digitized image of the bearer.
-Allow for up to 15 working days for your application to be processed.
+Allow for up to 4 to 6 weeks for your application to be processed.

 Passports for a baby born in The Netherlands